hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 Imagine you just received a bunch of brand new servers or you want to re-deploy servers for a new project.
 In this context, you would want to remove completely the entire storage configuration as well as all meta data stored in the physical drives to get a clean Smart Storage subsystem.

-Redfish models logical drives as a JSON collection stored in an array of objects represented like: `"LogicalDrives": [{ld-1},{ld-2,...{ld-n}]`.
+The HPE OEM storage subsystem models logical drives as a JSON collection stored in an array of objects represented like: `"LogicalDrives": [{ld-1},{ld-2,...{ld-n}]`.
 Each `ld-i` of this array contains the necessary properties to describe precisely the corresponding logical drive.

 The following screenshot shows the `LogicalDrives` array containing one element and its attributes.
 In it, you can see that this logical drive is a RAID 0 made of a single data drive (`1I:3:1`).